 4. Gutleutviertel – Coolest place to stay in Frankfurt

-Gutleutviertel is one of the newest neighbourhoods in Frankfurt.
+Gutleutviertel is one of the newest neighborhoods in Frankfurt.
 It is located next to the Main River west of the city centre.

-This neighbourhood is home to an eclectic food and bev scene.
+This neighborhood is home to an eclectic food and bev scene.
 Here you can enjoy tastes and treats from all corners of the globe.
-From traditional German to Asian fusion, Gutleutviertel is a neighbourhood that will excite your senses and satisfy your appetite.
+From traditional German to Asian fusion, Gutleutviertel is a neighborhood that will excite your senses and satisfy your appetite.

 Gutleutviertel, Frankfurt